styladev/magentoStylaConnect2/README.md

 6. Make sure your content is ready to go live
 7. Styla conducts final User Acceptance Tests before the go-live
 8. Go-live (you link to the Content Hub embedded on your production)

+**Important: When updating from any previous version to 2.1.0 or higher, please let Styla know beforehand.
+Your settings need to be updated so that everything works fine.**